BenBoZ/benboz.github.io/_drafts/structured-debugging.md

 Double check that the maximum of 3, 5, 1 should be 5.

 ### Describe the problem
-> Your mother yells up the staris: _"Something is wrong with the computer?!.
+> Your mother yells up the stairs: _"Something is wrong with the computer?!.
 > It doesn't do what I expect."_ What is the first question that comes to mind?

 We've checked the obvious and found nothing.